Yanant27/final-year-mini-thesis-2016/README.md

-This project was applied for final year mini-thesis.
+This project was created for final year mini-thesis.
 It needs refactoring.